Ward Hill Lamon: Later life and death

 Lamon had tendered his resignation as Marshal of the District of Columbia in June 1865.
 In April 1866, Lamon purchased the funeral rail car that transported Lincoln's remains to Springfield, Illinois.
 The price he paid for the rail car was a little less than $10,000.
 He was offered the cabinet position of Postmaster General but declined.

-He formed his law partnership with Jeremiah Black (referenced above), and the law practice dissolved in 1879 due to the poor reception of The Life of Lincoln ghostwritten by Black's son Chauncey.
+He formed his law partnership with Jeremiah Black (referenced above).
+The law practice dissolved in 1879 due to the poor reception of The Life of Lincoln ghostwritten by Black's son Chauncey.
 In 1879, Lamon and his wife Sally moved to Boulder, Colorado, and later to Denver where he formed a friendship with poet Eugene Field.
-The ill health of both Lamon and Sally caused them to return to Washington in 1886, and in 1889, they traveled to Europe for the spas and subsequently Sally died in Brussels in 1892.
+The ill health of both Lamon and Sally caused them to return to Washington in 1886.
+In 1889, they traveled to Europe for the spas.
+Sally died in Brussels in 1892.

 Lamon's grave in Gerrardstown, West Virginia.

 Lamon moved to Martinsburg, West Virginia, where he was cared for by his daughter Dorothy until his death on May 7, 1893.
 He was 65 years old.
 Lamon was buried in Gerrardstown, West Virginia, in the Presbyterian Cemetery.
-(Sally had been buried in Springfield, Illinois.)
+Sally was buried in Springfield, Illinois.
 The home built by Lamon's cousin Joseph in Danville, Illinois, has become a museum.

 Perceptions of Lamon

 Some contemporaries and biographers of Lincoln tend to treat Lamon with a certain casual contempt.
 In 1862, during his tenure as Marshal, a number of senators called for his removal from office.
 Although Lincoln refused this demand, the Senate was able to decrease some of Lamon's official duties and thus reduce his income.
 Allan Pinkerton's opinion of him was voiced above, during the Baltimore Plot.
 Historian Allan Nevins in The War for the Union characterizes Lamon as "a big loquacious bumbler of more self-assurance than discretion".

 Even one of Nevin's footnotes that discusses the controversial trip to Charleston in 1861 further dismisses Lamon: "Lamon's papers in the Huntington Library throw no light on the subject except to confirm his general ineptness."
-Some accounts are more sympathetic to Lamon, however.
+Some accounts are more sympathetic to Lamon.
 In 1931, Clint Clay Tilton repeatedly affirmed Lamon's generosity and good humor and dubbed him "the Cavalier".
 When Lamon campaigned for Lincoln's re-election in 1864, a song was written which included the following verse:

 A great good man is Ward Hill Lamon;